FTLam11/fronk-tolks/elixir-intro.md

 ## Comparing Todo list implementations

-The Elixir version is more verbose, both in its definition of the `TodoList` module, as well as its usage!
-The first thing to look at is `TodoList.add_entry/2`.
-Notice that this function takes `list` as an argument and that it returns a brand new `TodoList`.
+The Elixir version is more verbose, both in its definition of the `TodoList` module, as well as its usage! `TodoList.add_entry/2` takes `list` and `entry` arguments and returns a **brand new** `TodoList`.
 The return value for `TodoList.add_entry/2` is saved by reassigning `list`.
-Since there is no mutating of data, each change we make typically is saved to a variable if it needs to be used later.
+Since data is immutable, each new state is saved to a variable if it needs to be used later.

 ---

 ## So what benefits does immutability give us?

-* Promotes pure functions - easy to use, simple to test
+* Promotes pure functions - easy to reason about, simple to test
-* Minimizes the effects of invalid state - data that gets processed by multiple functions still exists in its original form (rollbacks for data!)
+* Minimizes the effects of invalid state - data transformed by multiple functions still exists in its original form (rollbacks for data!)
-* More efficient memory management - new copies of data reuse as much of the old data as possible, only making shallow copies when needed.
+* Efficient memory management - new copies of data reuse as much of the old data as possible, only making shallow copies when needed
 * Prevents mutation of shared state - key point for **concurrency**

 ---